Phillips Petroleum Company: History

 The Phillips Petroleum Company was incorporated on June 13, 1917, by brothers Lee Eldas ("L.E.")
 Phillips and Frank Phillips, of Bartlesville, Oklahoma, United States.
 Their younger brother, Waite Phillips, was the benefactor of Philmont Scout Ranch.
 The company was headquartered in Bartlesville, Oklahoma.

 Phillips Petroleum rapidly became a fully integrated oil company that included oil and gas production, crude oil pipelines and refineries, and marketing of petroleum products.

 Phillips Petroleum became heavily involved in the natural gas industry immediately after the discovery of the Panhandle gas field of Texas and the Hugoton field in Kansas.
 By 1925, it was the largest producer of natural gas liquids (NGL) in the United States.

 In 1927, Phillips started up its first petroleum refinery in Borger, Texas, designed to produce gasoline as an automotive fuel.
 The refinery also produced other petroleum fractions (e.g., kerosene, fuel oils).
 It opened its first service station, to sell gasoline, in Wichita, Kansas on 19 November 1927.
 In 1930, the company developed its "Phillips 66" trademark: according to company lore, a Phillips official was road-testing the company's newest gasoline, commented that the car was going "like 60" when his driver replied "Sixty nothing ... we're doing 66!", all while driving on U.S. Highway 66 in Oklahoma near Tulsa, resulting in the number 66 superimposed on the U.S. Highway symbol for Route 66.

 Frank Phillips served as president of the company until 1938.
 He then turned over the presidency to Kenneth S. "Boots" Adams, but continued as chairman of the board until 1949, when he was 76 years old.

 In 1942, the company bought more than 250,000 acres in the Hugoton-Panhandle gas fields and a 25 percent interest in the Panhandle Eastern Pipeline Co.
 In 1954, the U.S. Supreme Court decided the landmark case of Phillips Petroleum vs. State of Wisconsin which held that under the Natural Gas Act, the federal government should regulate the prices which natural gas producers charge when selling gas at the wellhead.
 Phillips then divested itself of the Panhandle Eastern Pipeline Interest, but remained a major supplier of natural gas.

 World War II greatly stimulated the demand for petroleum products, especially high-octane aviation fuel and jet fuel.
 Phillips turned to technology to increase the octane rating of fuels for use in advanced engines.
 The company invented an HF alkylation process in 1940.
-The American petrochemical industry took off, first making such as styrene, ethylene, propylene and butadiene.
+The American petrochemical industry took off, first making products such as styrene, ethylene, propylene and butadiene.
 After the war, it formed a subsidiary, Phillips Chemical Co., which entered the fertilizer business by producing anhydrous ammonia from natural gas.
 The company then built a complex on the Houston Ship Channel devoted to making petrochemicals and polymers.